Till & McCulloch

-Till & McCulloch are James Till and Ernest McCulloch who, while studying the effect of radiation on the bone marrow of mice at the Ontario Cancer Institute, in Toronto, demonstrated the existence of multipotent stem cells in 1961.
+Working together, biologists James Till and Ernest McCulloch made contributions to stem cell research by demonstrating the existence of multipotent stem cells in 1961.
+They helped lay the foundation for modern stem cell biology and regenerative medicine through their work while studying the effects of radiation on the bone marrow of mice at the Ontario Cancer Institute in Toronto.

 Collaboration

 Till & McCulloch first published their findings of the discovery of stem cells in the journal Radiation Research.
 In later work, joined by graduate student Andy Becker, they cemented their stem cell theory and published the results in the journal Nature in 1963.

 Till & McCulloch then expanded their research activities and mentored other young scientists, some notable.
 Scientists that were under the direct supervision of Till or McCulloch were members of their research group, or were co-authors of papers, including the following: